deors/deors-demos-microservices/readme.md

 }
 ```

-Add bean constructors (including the default constructor and one that initalizes the three properties), getters, setters and toString method, or generate them with your IDE!
+Add bean constructors (including the default constructor and one that initalizes the three properties), getters, setters and toString method, or generate them with the IDE!

 Create the BookRepository data access interface: